scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** melee
 - **Level Required:** 3/12/22

 You bring the full weight of your weapon down on a creature.
-Make a melee attack against a creature, adding an enhanced die to the roll.
+Make a weapon attack against a creature, adding an enhanced die to the roll.
 On hit they take an extra wound in damage and you may reroll all wound dice on a critical.

 ***Enhanced:*** Add a superior die instead of an enhanced die to the attack roll and an extra wound die to the damage.

 ***Superior:*** On hit the creature is staggered.
 They do not benefit from criticals with defense rolls until the start of their next turn.

+#### Leap

+- **AP Cost:** 2/2/2
+- **Weapon:** N/A
+- **Range:** melee
+- **Level Required:** 3/9/14

+Jump up to your Strength score in tiles.
+This movement does not provoke opportunity attacks.
+When you land all adjacent creatures make a Strength save against your Athletics check.
+On fail they are staggered.

+***Enhanced:*** Add an enhanced die to your Athletics check.
+You have combat advantage against creatures staggered by this maneuver until the start of your next turn.

+***Superior:*** You may use another maneuver immediately after using this one.

 #### Pinning Shot